jpmcWorkers/jpmcWorkers.github.io/docs/index.md

 Our CEO's profanity-laced words became famous on 12 February when he declared, "I don't care how many people sign that f___ing petition".
 That shows he knows about it; that he is paying attention to *our* impact on the media;
-and that he knows that a good many of us had the courage to sign.
+and that he knows that a good many of us (nearly 2,000) had the courage to sign *despite* our fears.

 It also shows that we're going to need a bigger movement.
 That's why we're now recommending steps that will build